Debunking Replying to your comments

 I’m afraid that’s too technical for me and for MOST people!
 All I meant by my comparison is that the Z80 and 68000 have lots of registers, but the 6502/6510/8502 have very few registers.

-As has been repeatedly noted, the author shouldn’t be commenting about technical matters if it’s “too complicated” for him.
+As has been repeatedly noted, the author shouldn’t be commenting about technical matters if they are “too complicated” for him.
 And, whilst the 6502 has less actual registers, it doesn’t actually need as many because it handles things differently; essentially the zero page can be treated like a series of registers and; since $f0 to $ff are available, that’s sixteen already with well over two hundred as an option depending on memory configuration.

 Next we move to the comment from the author’s post Why was the Commodore 64 such crap where the comment from “cyber” correctly notes that the “commodore 64 does have 64K RAM, and you can access it all.
 It was only from BASIC there were any limitations”.
 The author rudely ignores the actual point entirely to instead whine that: